ulinaaron/am-harp/README.md

 ...
 ```

 Change "changefreq" to fit your blog needs.
-The final file will be live in /sitemap.xml
+The result will be live in /sitemap.xml

 ## Support